llewelld/rust_gpio_htf/gpiozero-test/README.md

 ```
 See the `Cross.toml` and `Dockerfile-arm` files for the details.

-This will [cross-compile opencv](https://docs.opencv.org/4.x/d0/d76/tutorial_arm_crosscompile_with_cmake.html) for aarch64-gnu.
 A successful build will generate a `gpiozero-test` binary.

 The binary can be transferred to the Raspberry Pi for execution (replace `192.168.0.1` with the IP address of your Pi):